Home

 short with only a couple actions being allowed, so usually moves

 along fairly well.
 Distinct strategies are also possible.
-Should a player

-work hardest to be in all the provinces or work harder to be first in the
+Should a player work hardest to be in all the provinces or work

 most cities?
 A monetary stategy may also be a possibility.